Train With Us

 Louise is Norfolk’s only lady mole catcher and was trained under the expert tutelage of John Lill, Wildlife Management Expert, in 2011.
 Before becoming a mole catcher, Louise was a qualified teacher who worked in secondary education.
 She is also a qualified garden designer and is highly knowledgeable of plants and general garden topics.
 Louise delivers courses which are lively, informative and informal.

-- Types of mole trap.
+- Characteristics and behaviours of mole

-- Topography and characteristics of mole workings.
+- Topography and soil study

-Course fees are £180 inclusive.
 A Lantra ID Card is available for an additional cost of £20.

 Select a venue and book online now!